silitics/x-launcher/README.md

 In any case, arguments passed to `x` are forwarded to whatever is launched.

 Note that in both cases, at least on Unix-like systems, the use of X-Launcher is entirely optional.
 In case of an `xfile` script with a shebang, the script can still be launched manually, and in case of a command, the command can be directly executed without going through `x`.
-Hence, X-Launcher is just a convenience.
+Hence, X-Launcher is a mere convenience.

 ## Contributing